kin3tics/subsonicjs/README.md

 # subsonicjs

+NOTE: Alpha release; Will have basic functionality working soon.

 [![npm version](https://badge.fury.io/js/subsonicjs.svg)](https://badge.fury.io/js/subsonicjs)

 An abstraction of the subsonic API as a node package.
 This package attempts to line up API methods and their parameters as close to 1:1 with the original documentation [Official Subsonic API Docs](http://www.subsonic.org/pages/api.jsp).